Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 When to Switch to an Age-Appropriate Food

-At around 18 months, Great Danes should switch to adult food.
+At around 24 months, Great Danes should switch to adult food.
 While this seems late, it is necessary because this breed continues to grow rapidly for an extended period.
-When transitioning from the puppy food, replace 25% of the puppy food with adult food and gradually increase it every day.
+When transitioning from puppy food, replace 25% of the puppy food with adult food and gradually increase it every day.

 While senior dog food is popular on the market, your dog doesn’t necessarily need it.
 There are no guidelines for senior dog food because the term senior is not officially recognized.
-As your dog ages, it is best to keep them on the same adult food you have always fed them.
+As your dog ages, it is best to keep them on the same adult food you have always fed them following vet’s advice.

 It is not unusual for mature dogs to consume less food since they are not as active and do not require the same number of calories.
-It is also normal for them to lose weight, as they lose the muscle they are no longer using.
-However, their overall body condition should not change significantly.
+It can also happen that they lose some weight, however, you should contact a vet if you feel your pup is not able to maintain their weight or they experience changes to their overall body condition.

 Keeping Your Great Dane Safe